 Admittedly, not everyone can rock the bald look like Dwayne “The Rock” Johnson, and may not feel comfortable letting go of their hair.

-There are two medically-proven, non-surgical male hair loss treatments that have been approved by both the MHRA and the FDA, finasteride 1mg and minoxidil.
+There are two medically-proven, non-surgical male hair loss treatments that have been licensed by the MHRA and approved by the FDA, finasteride 1mg and minoxidil.
 At Belgravia, these medications are often used as the cornerstones of combination treatment courses for men’s hair loss.

 The first is finasteride 1mg, a one-a-day oral tablet which production of the hormone DHT, which causes hair loss in cases of male and female pattern baldness.
 This can be prescribed to medically-suitable men aged 18 and over.
 Incidentally, whilst not a hair loss medication, Belgravia’s highly-targeted premium hair growth supplement, Hair Vitalics for Men also contains a botanical extract known to lower serum levels of DHT.